-We can also implement a heuristic optimization for queries so that we do not need to check every separator node to find a node satisfying condition (b).
-At each graph of the separator hierarchy, we can sort, for each node, all the separators by distance.
+We can implement a heuristic optimization for queries so that we do not need to check every separator node when searching for the site satisfying Condition (b).
+During the preprocessing stage, we can sort, for each node $u$ in each graph $H$ of the separator hierarchy, all the separators in $H$ by distance from $u$.
 This increases the space used by the data structure by a constant factor.
-Then, after obtaining the recursive candidate satisfying condition (a), to find the second candidate, we consider the separator nodes in order by distance to the query node $q$.
-Suppose $p$ is the closest site we have found so far.
+Then, during a query, after obtaining the site satisfying Condition (a), to find the site satisfying Condition (b), we consider the separator nodes in order by distance from the query node $q$.
+Suppose that $p$ is the closest site found so far.
 As soon as we reach a separator node $s$ such that $d(q,s)\geq d(q,p)$, we can stop and ignore the rest of separator nodes, since any site reached through them would be further from $q$ than $p$.
-In our experiments (Section~\ref{sec:exps}), this optimization reduced the average query runtime by a factor between $1.5$ and $9.5$, depending on the number of sites.
-It is more effective when there are many sites, as then the closest site will tend to be closer than many separators at the upper levels of the hierarchy.
+In our experiments (Section~\ref{gnn:sec:exps}), this optimization reduces the average query runtime by a factor between $1.5$ and $9.5$, depending on the number of sites.
+It is more effective when there are many sites, as then the closest site is likely to be closer than many separators at the upper levels of the hierarchy.